Yoruba people: Oyo, Ile-Ife and Lagos

+In the 15th century, the Oyo Empire surpassed Ile-Ife as the dominant military and political power in Yorubaland.

-In the 18th century, the Empire under oba Alaafin of Oyo, participated in the African slave trade.
-The Yoruba often demanded slaves as tribute of subject populations, who in turn sometimes attacked other peoples to capture the required slaves.
-Some of the slaves sold by the Oyo Empire entered the Atlantic slave trade.
+In the 18th century, the Empire under the oba Alaafin of Oyo, indirectly participated in the African slave trade.
+The Yoruba often raided neighbouring populations and practiced a system locally known as Ìwòfà, the Yoruba version of indentured servitude.

 Most of the city states were controlled by obas (kings with various titles) and councils.
-The councils were made up of oloye, recognized leaders of royal, noble and, often, even common descent, who joined them through guilds and cults.
+The councils were made up of oloye, recognized leaders of royal, noble and, often, even common descent, who joined them in ruling through guilds and cults.
 The power of the king versus the councils differed between states.
-Oyo's kings had almost total control, while the Ijebu city-states had senatorial councils with more influence than the Ọba, called the Awujale of Ijebuland.
+Oyo's kings had almost total control, but were nevertheless constantly checked by the Oyo Mesi led by the Basọrun, while the Ijebu city-states had senatorial councils with more influence than the Ọba, here called the Awujale of Ijebuland.

-In recent decades, Lagos rose as the most prominent city of the Yoruba people and Yoruba cultural and economic influence.
-Noteworthy among the developments of Lagos were uniquely styled architecture introduced by returning Yoruba communities from Brazil and Cuba known as Amaros/Agudas.
+In recent decades, Lagos rose as the most prominent city of the Yoruba people, a Yoruba cultural and economic power.
+Noteworthy among the developments of Lagos were uniquely styled architecture introduced by returning Yoruba communities from Brazil and Cuba, known in Yoruba as Amaros/Agudas.

 Yoruba settlements are often described as primarily one or more of the main social groupings called "generations":